dgis/xsddiagram/ReadMe.txt

 TODO LIST:

+- Add the infer XSD file in the command line.
+- NoukNouk suggestions:
+ + Add some display parameter like font type / size for tags / annotation... background color, vertical margin between tags...
+ + Element window should be logically sorted - for example I think that name, type, minoccur, maxoccur, nillable should be on the top of this windows... and other unquoted data can remain in alphabetical order after these 5 first...
+ + In element window again, type is showing the related namespace.
+It could be great to have the possibilty to hide it (or maybe duplicate type with a full type with namespace and short type W/O namespace)
+ + "Pattern" tab addition with the Annotation / Element window in order to show tag restriction/pattern like this one: <xs:restriction base="xs:string"><xs:pattern value="[A-Z]{2,2}[0-9]{2,2}[a-zA-Z0-9]{1,30}" /></xs:restriction>
 - BUG: Cascading substitution groups may appear weird.
 - Add include a possibility to show the length of an element (Jörg S.)
 - Add the attributes to the element in the diagram (suggested by bob)